 The functions of the Commission are to:

-The Commission can assist you to further human rights issues in Ireland by either holding an enquiry or assisting you with legal proceedings.
-An enquiry is where the Commission examines a particular case of possible human rights abuse in Ireland.
+The Commission can assist you to further human rights issues by either holding an enquiry or assisting you with legal proceedings.
+An enquiry is where the Commission examines a particular case of possible human rights abuse.
 It can be conducted in public or private as the Commission decides and has the power to require relevant information, documentation or people to attend.

 If you want the Commission to conduct an enquiry into a relevant human right matter or to grant assistance in relation to legal proceedings involving issues of human rights you must first be clear what the human right issue is.
 When you make your request to the Commission:

 The Commission cannot act beyond its powers.
-The Irish Human Rights Commission can conduct an enquiry or assist with legal proceeding if the case is linked to one of the following:
+The Irish Human Rights and Equality Commission can conduct an enquiry or assist with legal proceeding if the case is linked to one of the following:

 The Commission is not an adjudicator body in respect of complaints of human rights violations in Ireland.
 It cannot offer remedies or compensation in cases where human rights have been violated.
 It cannot overturn court, or tribunal decisions, or require government departments to give entitlements to people who may feel they have an entitlement.
 It can however, conduct an enquiry to find out if existing law or practice meets human rights standards, or take or assist with legal proceedings.

 Contact the Commission for more information about how requests for an enquiry or legal assistance are assessed.